eiskalteschatten/developersnotebook/README.md

 - Compile and create a gziped bundle: `make create-linux-bundle`
 - Compile and create a .deb package: `make package-deb`

+### Windows

+See [Windows.md](https://github.com/eiskalteschatten/developersnotebook/blob/master/Windows.md) for more information about the setup.

 ## Building with Docker